chi-n-nguyen/2026-s1-dscubed-kaggle-comp/README.md

 ### Sell Count Optimisation

 Rather than using the default sell quota, the pipeline sweeps sell ratios from 10% to 50% on out-of-fold predictions and selects the count that maximises OOF profit.
-A higher hold ratio produced lower raw profit on paper but higher confidence per trade — selling fewer stocks with stronger conviction outperformed aggressive selling on the leaderboard.
+A higher hold ratio produced lower raw profit on paper but higher confidence per trade, and selling fewer stocks with stronger conviction outperformed aggressive selling on the leaderboard.

 ## Pipeline Structure